gaetancollaud/digitalstrom-mqtt/home-assistant-app/DOCS.md

 Creates a replacement API key on the next App start.
 Enter the dSS password first.
 The existing key remains in place if replacement fails.

+## Migrating an existing bridge

+1. Record any non-default MQTT topic, discovery prefix, or name normalization settings used by the existing installation.
+2. Stop the existing bridge before starting this App.
+3. Install and configure the App, then verify the discovered devices and a few commands in Home Assistant.
+4. Keep the old installation stopped until the App has also survived a restart.
+5. Remove the old installation and revoke its dSS API key when it is no longer needed.

+The App currently uses the normal `digitalstrom-mqtt` MQTT and Discovery defaults.
+An installation with custom topic prefixes cannot be migrated identically through the App options yet.

 ## API key recovery

 If the API key is revoked in the dSS, enter the dSS password again, enable **Regenerate API key**, and start the App.
 The option resets automatically after a replacement key has been stored and the temporary password has been removed.

+## Removing the App

+Stop the App before uninstalling it.
+Uninstalling does not automatically revoke the dedicated API key in the dSS or remove retained MQTT Discovery messages.
+Revoke the integration key named `digitalstrom-mqtt-home-assistant` in the dSS authorization management when it is no longer used.
+Remove retained Discovery messages only after confirming that no other bridge depends on them.

 ## Troubleshooting